Kristina01111000/lavendersite/README.md

 - check auto emails, make sure they say pick up only

-she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section consider using square instead of paypal/woocommerce or linking it together, get back to her on that next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)
+she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section consider using square instead of paypal/woocommerce or linking it together next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)

-stopped the store, disconnected from paypal send update and invoice for the rest of the year -> done
+stopped the store, disconnected from paypal, if we can't get square to work then she won't sell on the site

 - look into square for wp: https://wordpress.org/plugins/woocommerce-square/